 Apple iPhone XR / Credit: Apple

 Between 2014 and 2017, the iPhone 6, iPhone 6S, iPhone 7, and iPhone 8 all looked the same so the iPhone XR also represents that Apple was ready to make fundamental changes to its design rather than playing it safe with minor iterations.
-To help you decide whether to buy an Apple iPhone XR, here is a breakdown of the pros and cons:
+To help you decide whether to buy one, here is a comprehensive overview of the iPhone XR pros and cons:

 The biggest advantage of the iPhone XR is the price.
 The base price of the 64GB iPhone XR is $749.
 As a comparison, the 64GB iPhone XS starts at $999 and the 64GB iPhone XS Max starts at $1,099.
 Upgrading to the 128GB iPhone XR is only $50 more at $799 and the 256GB option is $899.